hypercomrade/past/README.md

 The history analysis command for Unix-like shells (sorry powershell fans).

-The goal of past is so be sort a history+ command.
+The goal of past is so be a history+ command.
 Allowing you to see usage patterns, trends, and generally look back on your command history in a more modern way.

 ### **Supported Shells**